AngMaher/PP4-Where-Next/README.md

   ![plan bucket list](/docs/readme/edit-plan.png)
 </details>

+***

 - ### **View the plan to one bucket list item**
-  - This page allows the logged in user to view their plan on one bucket list item like a mood board to see how thier plan is coming along.
+  - This page allows the logged in user to view their plan on one bucket list item like a mood board to see how their plan is coming along.
 <details>
 <summary>Click here to View the Plan Page</summary>

   ![plan bucket list](/docs/readme/view-plan.png)
 </details>

+***

 - ### **Delete a Bucket List Item**
   - This page allows the logged in user to delete a bucket list item.